nand0p/nomadAI/README.md

 - Terraform for deployment of cluster nodes on AWS (GCP, Azure, and On-Site pending)

-- HashiCorp Nomad scheduler ensures fast and secure execution of dockerized TensorFlow code.
+- HashiCorp Nomad scheduler ensures fast and secure execution of TensorFlow code.

 - HashiCorp Consul maintains cluster state and key/value store for cluster.